CharlesLiuCool/notebook/Computer Science 122/Exam 1 Review Guide.md

 **Design and implement a list with arrays instead of dynamic “links”**

 **Define what is a memory leak**
-o Think: lost pointer to dynamically allocated memory; can’t access the
+- Think: lost pointer to dynamically allocated memory; can’t access the
 memory anymore, but memory is still allocated by system on the heap

-Define what is a dangling pointer
+**Define what is a dangling pointer**
-o Think: have a pointer to memory that is no longer accessible
+- Think: have a pointer to memory that is no longer accessible

 **What is defensive programming?**
 - We check to see if lists are empty inside our corresponding removal